jylanglois/certifications/SAP-C02/note.md

   Replicate most objects that you upload to Amazon s3 in seconds, and 99.99% of those objects within 15 minutes

+## S3 Access Point

+* Access Points contain a hostname, an AWS ARN, and an AWS IAM resource policy

 # Compute & Load-Balancing

 ## AWS AppSync